xioTechnologies/Fusion/README.md

 The algorithm calculates the gyroscope offset by detecting the stationary periods that occur naturally in most applications.
 Gyroscope measurements are sampled during these periods and low-pass filtered to obtain the gyroscope offset.
 The algorithm requires that gyroscope measurements do not exceed +/-3 degrees per second while stationary.
 Basic gyroscope offset calibration may be necessary to ensure that the initial offset plus measurement noise is within these bounds.

-## Sensor calibration models
+## Sensor models

-Sensor calibration is essential for accurate measurements.
-The library provides functions to apply gyroscope, accelerometer, and magnetometer calibration parameters, but it does not provide a solution for determining those parameters.
+Accurate algorithm outputs require calibrated sensor measurements.
+The library provides sensor models for applying gyroscope, accelerometer, and magnetometer calibration parameters.
+The library does not provide a method to determine these parameters.

-### Inertial calibration
+### Inertial model

-The `FusionCalibrationInertial` function applies gyroscope or accelerometer calibration parameters using the model:
+The `FusionModelInertial` function applies gyroscope or accelerometer calibration parameters using the model:

 $$
 \mathbf{i}_c = \mathbf{M} \mathbf{s} (\mathbf{i}_u - \mathbf{b})